vbrusca/ZigMatrixUtils/README.md

 <pre>
 zig test ./src/XmtxUtils.zig
 </pre>
 There are over 180 test ran to verify functionality.
 Feel free to think of them as demonstrations of the associated functions.
-You can also capture the test output with the following command on certain terminals.
+You can also capture the test output with the following command on DOS terminals.
 <pre>
 zig test ./src/XmtxUtils.zig > all_test_output.txt 2>&1
 </pre>

 ## Project Build Commands
 How to build an exe (NOT USED).
+There is no real main code for this librar currently.
 <pre>
 zig build-exe -femit-docs ./src/main.zig -O ReleaseSmall -fstrip -fsingle-threaded -femit-bin="zig-out/bin/main.exe"
 </pre>